-Mickey was not always an Allegiance fan, but his recent experience at the Radiation Oncology – Tejada Center has changed his mind.
+Mickey was not always a Henry Ford Allegiance fan, but his recent experience at the Radiation Oncology – Tejada Center has changed his mind.
 “I had 39 radiation treatments there after prostate cancer surgery, and my experience was very satisfactory,” Mickey said.
 “I believe the greatest people in the world work there.
 They all treated me like family.”

 Radiation oncologist Annette Kretzler, MD, also impressed Mickey.
 “She is very professional, caring and accessible, and she always took the time to answer my questions,” he said.
 With regard to his treatment, Mickey was pleased that he “never experienced a negative physical reaction to the radiation—absolutely no side effects.”

 A naturally talkative person, Mickey often connected with his fellow radiation patients during his treatment at Henry Ford Allegiance Health.
 “Over a long course of therapy, patients tend to become friendly and offer each other support,” he said.
 “I remembered how scared I was on my first day of treatment, so when I noticed someone was coming in for the first time, I volunteered my support—and they were always so grateful.”

 On his last day of treatment, Mickey’s wife, Sandra, surprised him by coming in with balloons and a cake.
 “I was so touched by that, it brought me to tears, and I was happy to celebrate with everyone who took care of me,” he said.